 Independent Third Parties.
-As provided for in Civil Code §5110(b), inspectors may include the following:
+As provided for in Civil Code §5110(b), inspectors of election must be independent third parties.
+This includes, but is not limited to, the following:

 - a volunteer poll worker with the county registrar of voters,